Schedule a free consultation

 The specific statutes listed above provide only a few of the ways you could be accused of obstructing justice.
 Each of these statutes is different, and many are difficult to prove.
 That does not mean an obstruction case should ever be taken lightly, however.
 In some cases, the penalty for a conviction can be steep.
 To avoid these penalties, you may need to guidance of a skilled federal defense lawyer.

 If you face federal charges of obstruction of justice in Houston, attorney Doug Murphy stands ready to help.
 A fierce advocate of the accused in federal court, Doug Murphy understands what is at stake when it comes to obstruction charges.
 His extensive experience taking on the federal government could provide you with the defense you need to beat the charges against you.
-To learn more about your options, schedule a free consultation with the Doug Murphy Law Firm, P.C. right away by calling 713-229-8333 or contacting us online.
+To learn more about your options, schedule a free consultation with the Murphy & McKinney Law Firm, P.C. right away by calling 713-229-8333 or contacting us online.

 Back to Top